 - What is the proof of the property, such as the title deed, power of attorney, the latest property register, copy of the latest property register card, etc

-What Are The Documents Required For Property Registration Via The Office Of The Sub-Registrar?
+What Documents are Required for Property Registration Via The Sub-Registrar’s Office?

 - A duly prepared sale deal on a non-judicial stamp